 The following diagram highlights some of the behind-the-scene details of registration of the client with the OEM’s notification services: Google GCM or Apple APNS or Microsoft WNS.
 Such device registration details are hidden from the Notification Channel API.

 For clients opting to create a NativeChannel (using the proposed CR), the Application Server in figures below is replaced with the Notification Server allowing RESTful client applications to use GCM, APNS or WNS.
 It should be noted that, device registration parameters such as “RegistrationID” or DeviceToken” are passed on to Notification Server as part of the on-boarding process of the client onto the MNO’s API Gateway.

+R01: adds further clarification